History of Clanwilliam

 The 1820 Settlers

-In 1820, British settlers arrived in the Cape under an immigration scheme aimed at reinforcing the English-speaking population and stabilizing the eastern frontier.
+In 1820, British settlers arrived in the Cape under an immigration scheme aimed at reinforcing the English-speaking population and stabilising the eastern frontier.
 Four Irish-led groups were granted land near Clanwilliam, totalling 126 men, 73 women, and 159 children.
 They were allocated specific farms:

 However, many settlers found the conditions too harsh and requested transfers to the Eastern Cape.
-Remained.
 By 1825, only a few Irish families had stayed, with surnames like Foster, Fryer, Shaw, and McMahon.
 Despite their small numbers, they played a significant role in the town’s development.

 Religious and Social Development

-Until 1826, Clanwilliam fell under the Tulbagh church district, with some residents attending the Zwartlandkerk in Malmesbury.
+Until 1826, the town fell under the Tulbagh church district, with some residents attending the Zwartlandkerk in Malmesbury.
 Ministers from Tulbagh visited annually for sacraments and baptisms.
 In 1815, Rev. Marquard, originally sent to work with the local coloured population, settled in Clanwilliam.
 After leaving his mission under the London Missionary Society, he joined the Colonial Reformed Church and remained in the town as an independent missionary.

-Infrastructure and Modernization
+Infrastructure and Modernisation

 Transportation improved with the opening of the N7 national road between Citrusdal and Clanwilliam in 1958 and between Clanwilliam and Klawer in 1963.

 In 1901, Clanwilliam gained municipal status, with Charles Fryer, a descendant of Irish settlers, serving as the first mayor.
 The town grew steadily.
-In 1964, it received its coat of arms, symbolizing the citrus industry and the Olifants River.
+In 1964, it received its coat of arms, symbolising the citrus industry and the Olifants River.
 The motto, “Toujours Prêt” (Always Ready), was inspired by the Clanwilliams of Scotland.

 Development in the 20th Century